 While we expect lower bond returns in the future, it doesn’t mean TMF won’t still do its job.
 Think of it as a parachute insurance policy that bails you out in stock crashes.

-Also remember the NASDAQ 100 is basically a tech index, posing a concentration risk, and growth stocks are looking extremely expensive in terms of current valuations, so they now have lower future expected returns.
+Also remember the NASDAQ 100 is basically a tech index at this point, posing a concentration risk, and growth stocks are looking extremely expensive in terms of current valuations, meaning they now have lower future expected returns.
 For these reasons, I’m a fan of using UPRO instead (the Hedgefundie strategy).

 Addressing Concerns Over Bonds